finos/FDC3/README.md

 ### 🖥️  Platform Agnostic

 > As an open standard, FDC3 can be implemented on any platform and in any language.
 > All that is required is a "Desktop Agent" that implements the FDC3 standard, which is responsible for co-ordinating application interactions.
+(For a list of open source and proprietary desktop agents, see "Platform providers" [here](https://fdc3.finos.org/community#type-platform-provider).)
 > FDC3 is successfully running on Web and Native platforms in financial institutions around the world.

 ### 🔌  End the Integration Nightmare